Crowd Counting with Decomposed Uncertainty: Introduction

 \section{Introduction}

-The counting problem is the estimation of the number of objects in a still image or video frame.
-It arises in many real-world applications including cell counting in microscopic images \cite{xie2018microscopy}, monitoring crowds in surveillance systems \cite{dollar2012pedestrian}, and counting the number of trees in an aerial image of a forest \cite{hassaan2016precision}.
-Especially in modern urban setting with increased deployments of cameras and surveillance systems, there is an increasing need for computational models which can analyze highly dense crowds using real time video feeds from surveillance cameras.
-Crowd counting is a crucial component of such an automated crowd analysis system.
-This involves estimating the number of people in the crowd, as well as the distribution of the crowd density over the entire area of the gathering.
-This is typically done in a supervised learning setting where annotated labels are provided.

-Recently, convolutional neural network (CNN) has been shown to have successes in a wide range of tasks in computer vision, such as object detection \cite{ren2015faster}, image recognition \cite{he2016deep}, face recognition \cite{schroff2015facenet} and image segmentation \cite{long2015fully}.
+The counting problem in computer vision is the estimation of the number of objects in a still image or video frame.
+It arises in many real-world applications including cell counting in microscopic images \cite{xie2018microscopy}, monitoring crowds in surveillance systems \cite{dollar2012pedestrian}, and counting the number of trees and crops in aerial images \cite{hassaan2016precision,oh2019counting}.
+Recently, convolutional neural networks (CNN) have been shown to have successes in a wide range of tasks in computer vision, such as object detection, image recognition, face recognition, and image segmentation.
 Inspired by these successes, many CNN based crowd counting methods have been proposed.
-Along with density estimation techniques \cite{lempitsky2010learning}, CNN based approaches have shown outstanding performances over previous works which were relying on handcrafted feature extraction.
-However, existing CNN based methods offer only point estimates of counts (or density map) and do not address the uncertainty in the prediction, which can come from the model and also from data itself.
-Probabilistic interpretations of outputs of the model via uncertainty quantification are important.
-When given a new unlabeled crowd image, how much can we trust the output of the model if it only provides a point estimate?
-Uncertainty quantification accompanied by point estimation can lead to a more informed decision, and even improve the prediction quality.
+Along with density estimation techniques \cite{lempitsky2010learning}, CNN based approaches have shown outstanding performances over previous works that were relying on handcrafted feature extraction.

+With increasing occurrences of heavily crowded events such as political rallies, protests, concerts, etc., automated crowd analysis is becoming an increasingly crucial task.
+The stakes can be very high in many of these real-world applications.
+Hence, we ask the following question:\\

+\textit{Can we deploy the existing CNN based crowd counting methods for crowd analysis in real-world applications?}\\